libpasta/libpasta-hugo/content/other-languages/java.md

 from scratch using the `make install_java` command.

-Hence, we need the following files: `libpasta.so`, `libpasta_jni.so`, and `libpasta.jar.
+Hence, we need the following files: `libpasta.so`, `libpasta_jni.so`, and `libpasta.jar`.
 Then, the following is sufficient to use the pasta functions:

 ```java
 public class test {